noforn/betterMaps/README.md

 - Load advisor and location data from CSV files
 - Geocode addresses with SQLite-based caching for speed
-- Cluster advisors using K‑Means for territory insights
+- Cluster advisors using AI for territory insights
 - Produce interactive HTML maps with Folium and MarkerCluster
-- Easily customize via the CONFIG dictionary (rate limits, clusters, map view)
+- Easily customize (rate limits, clusters, map view)